 Come back inside

 I realize at this time your trust level with your fellow guests is probably not high.
-You have control of the body and you probably don’t want to accidentally relinquish it.
-However, there are some exercises that require that you practice more self-awareness of what's going on inside your mind, even if you're in control of your body.
+You have control of your shared body and you probably don’t want to accidentally relinquish it.
+However, there are some skills that require that you practice more self-awareness of what's going on inside your mind, even while you're in control of your body.

 Here is how we pay attention to what's going on inside while we are front:

 First we only do this when we have decent control over our environment and our body is safe in the here & now.
 If you have a safe moment, you can try this.

 We close our eyes, and whomever is in “Front” simply turns around to “see inside” rather than look outside, while still technically in Front, or in control.